What are the 10 Steps in Performing CPR?

 CPR, a crucial component of CPR Certification, maintains the flow of oxygen-rich blood to the victim's brain and vital organs until advanced treatment is available.
 There is usually enough oxygen to keep the vital organs alive, but it's only supported for a few minutes.
 After that, it will not circulate unless someone performs CPR Steps.

-Mastering basic emergency first aid and CPR, as taught in CPR Certification, can double or triple a victim's chance of survival.
+Mastering basic emergency first aid and CPR, as taught in CPR Certification, doubles or triples a victim's chance of survival.
 Keeping the blood flow active allows for successful resuscitation.
 Although there is no guarantee that the victim will survive CPR, it does give them a chance when otherwise, there would have been none.
 Without CPR, it only takes a few minutes for the victim's brain to become injured due to a lack of oxygen.

 How to identify and treat cardiac arrest and other potential causes of respiratory distress during CPR?

-Healthcare providers and responders can identify and treat cardiac arrest and other potential causes of respiratory distress during CPR by determining the cause of the patient's symptoms.
+Healthcare providers and responders identifies and treat cardiac arrest and other potential causes of respiratory distress during CPR by determining the cause of the patient's symptoms.
 This should include checking the patient's pulse rate, assessing their level of consciousness, and listening for any abnormal breath sounds.

 What are the 2 Types of CPR?

-- Standard CPR with rescue breaths - Involves chest compressions with rescue breaths at a ratio of 30:2 compressions to ventilation.
-Standard CPR can provide more oxygen to the body before the paramedics arrive.
-Healthcare providers and individuals with CPR training can only do it.
+1. Standard CPR with rescue breaths - Involves chest compressions with rescue breaths at a ratio of 30:2 compressions to ventilation.
+Standard CPR provides more oxygen to the body before the paramedics arrive.

 When to use CPR on Adults, Children, and Infant?

 CPR is a lifesaving intervention that should be administered when an individual of any age is unresponsive and not breathing or not breathing normally.
-Here are some specific circumstances when CPR may be necessary:
+Here are some specific circumstances when CPR is necessary:

 What is the ABC or CAB in CPR?